Current availability: OPEN

 I offer manuscript evaluation, developmental editing, line editing, proofreading, and other services on a freelance basis.
 I am a current member of the Editorial Freelancers Association; please see their recommended rates here for comparison.
+You can view my resume, with over 20 years of experience, here, and a page with testimonials from my clients is here.

 - Manuscript evaluations are $30 per 10,000 words.
 I will read your ms. and provide you with a detailed critique letter which discusses the plot, character development, world building, voice, and writing quality in each chapter.